| | | | | | |

 Instructions

-1. To make the puri, heat neutral oil in a large, deep-sided kadai or deep-fat fryer to around 180 degrees Celsius, or 356 degrees Fahrenheit.
-Once the oil comes to temperature, carefully drop puri shells into the oil.
+• In a large kadai or deep-fat fryer, heat 1 litre oil to 180℃ (356℉).
+Once the oil comes to temperature, carefully drop a few of the 20 pani puri shells* into the oil.
 They should begin puffing immediately.
-Cook until golden, then remove with a slotted frying spoon and drain on kitchen paper.
-Repeat with all puri and then set aside.
+Cook the puri until golden, then remove with a slotted spoon and drain off excess oil on kitchen paper.
+Repeat this process with the remaining puri.

 Note: You can also air fry readymade puri.
-Set your air fryer to 180 degrees Celsius (or 356 degrees Fahrenheit), rub the puri shells with oil, add them to the basket, and set for three minutes.
+Set your air fryer to 180℃ (or 356℉), rub the puri shells with oil, add them to the basket, and set for three minutes.
 To microwave the puri, coat it with oil and set the timer for 30 seconds.
 Cook for another 30 seconds if not fully puffed.

 Notes